Tradition meets modern design

 Later walls, roofs, windows etc are added.
 The frame stays visible, also inside, after the house is finished.

 With different joints and trusses, surface finish and color treatment a very wide variety of styles can be accomplished.

-Remember, amount and spans of the beams can usually be adjusted to taste, as the beams are so big they will easily fullfill their function.
+Remember, the amount and spans of the beams can usually be adjusted to taste, as the beams are so big they will easily fulfill their function.

 Timberframing has many different joints and truss styles.
 Large open spaces can also be created in a more traditional style.